AppliedMechanics-EAFIT/SolidsPy/README.md

 problems.
 The code uses as input simple-to-create text files defining a model in terms of nodal, element, material and load data.

+## Features
+The code allows to find the displacement, strain and stress solution for an arbitrary two-dimensional domain discretized into finite elements and subjected to point loads.
+It has been  created for academic purposes and it is part of the teaching material developed for the courses IC0602 Introduction to the Finite Element Methods and IC0285 Computational Modeling at Universidad EAFIT.
+The code is organized in independent modules for pre-processing, assembly and post-processing allowing the user to easily modify it or add features like new elements.

 The _repo_ contains 5 main folders:

 1. `solidspy/` which stores the source code in the following modules: